The heterodyne sensing system for the ALPS II search for sub-eV weakly interacting particles: Stray Light Mitigation

 ALPS~II must be able to unequivocally identify the regenerated field and distinguish from any background signal at a level equivalent to one regenerated photon a day or $2\times 10^{-24}\,\rm{W}$ for 20~days of data taking.
 Our goal is to keep the indistinguishable background signal below $2\times 10^{-25}\,\rm{W}$ or one background photon in 10~days.
 Note that this power level is approximately 30 orders of magnitude lower than the 150kW that are circulating in the PC.

-In the following, we discuss the methods we initially implement to minimize, monitor and eliminate spurious signals in post-processing by: \begin{itemize} \item managing carefully the laser power in conjunction with light-tight boxes and baffles to control and minimize light flux between different areas. \item generating signals that can be used as veto signals or even to subtract stray light from the main science signal. \item inverting the noise compared to the signal. \end{itemize}
+In the following, we discuss the methods we initially implement to minimize, monitor and eliminate spurious signals in post-processing by: \begin{itemize} \item managing carefully the laser power in conjunction with light-tight boxes and baffles to control and minimize light flux between different areas. \item generating signals that can be used as veto signals or even to subtract stray light from the main science signal. \item inverting the contributions from stray light compared to the signal. \end{itemize}